fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-without-an-application.md

 # Using FIXM Core without an Application

-In some cases, the nature of the messaging infrastructure employed for a particular data exchange makes the use of Application Libraries unnecessary or irrelevant (perhaps due to the infrastructure’s robust metadata/messaging header support) or the nature of the exchange itself does not require any accompanying message data structures (perhaps due to the exchange’s simplicity).
-In these situations, the use of FIXM Core alone should be sufficient.
+In some cases, the nature of the messaging infrastructure employed for a particular data exchange makes the use of [FIXM Applications](general-guidance/applications.md) unnecessary or irrelevant (perhaps due to the infrastructure’s robust metadata/messaging header support) or the nature of the exchange itself does not require any accompanying message data structures (perhaps due to the exchange’s simplicity).
+In these situations, the use of [FIXM Core](general-guidance/fixm-core.md) alone should be sufficient.

 FIXM Core is the repository in which all globally applicable flight data structures reside.
-The root field of the entire flight information hierarchy is the Flight class (in the physical model, the Flight element).
+The root field of the entire flight information hierarchy is the `Flight` class (in the physical model, the `Flight` element).

 ![Using FIXM Core without an Application](.//media/other-using-fixm-fixm-core-without-an-application-library-01.PNG "Using FIXM Core without an Application")

-When using FIXM Core for data representation, all XML documents must begin with this Flight element.
-Similarly, the Fixm.xsd schema file is the root schema of FIXM Core.
+When using FIXM Core for data representation, all XML documents must begin with this `Flight` element.
+Similarly, the `Fixm.xsd` schema file is the root schema of FIXM Core.
 Whether validating FIXM Core XML documents or using automated code generation utilities (such as JAXB), this is the schema file that should be referenced.

 ## Example: Departure/Arrival Alerts

-Our fictitious user XAS begins their use of FIXM wanting to publish departure and arrival alerts for flights they monitor.
+Our fictitious user `XAS` begins their use of FIXM wanting to publish departure and arrival alerts for flights they monitor.
 XAS sets up a publishing service with which they send out arrival and departure messages to a single endpoint their consumers can monitor to receive the alerts.
 Due to the simplicity of their service, the use of FIXM Core alone is sufficient for their needs.
-XAS constructs XML messages starting with the Flight element to convey their data and instructs their consumers to validate these messages against FIXM Core’s Fixm.xsd schema file.
+XAS constructs XML messages starting with the `Flight` element to convey their data and instructs their consumers to validate these messages against FIXM Core’s `Fixm.xsd` schema file.
 Below is an example of how the XML payload of a departure alert coming from this service may appear.